Code-Institute-Submissions/ElJefe111944-MS2/README.md

 __Project Aim:__

-The main aim of this website is to showcase the Sofas available from Sonnenaufgang and to obtain customers from all over Europe.
+The main aim of this website is to showcase the Sofas available from Sonnenaufgang and to attract potential customers from all over Europe.
 This website enables the customer to browse and purchase the Sofa of their choice without ever having to enter the shop.
 Making it safer for the customer during the Covid-19 pandemic while increasing the exposure of the Sonnenaufgang brand.

 ## __UX__